linB110/GCNv2_SLAM_stereo/README.md

 ## 🧪 Engineering Challenges & Solutions

-* ❗ **GCNv2 only supported RGB-D in original repo**

-  * ✅ Re-implemented frame pipeline to support stereo camera geometry and epipolar constraints

 * ❗ **Libtorch (C++) integration was ABI-sensitive**

   * ✅ Recompiled PyTorch 1.9.1 with CUDA 10.2, ensured C++14 compatibility and ABI consistency

+* ❗ **GCNv2 only supported RGB-D in original repo**

+  * ✅ Re-implemented frame pipeline to support stereo camera geometry

 * ❗ **EuRoC dataset requires accurate timestamp sync**

   * ✅ Developed `associate.py` for stereo alignment, interpolated missing timestamps if needed
+  *
+* ❗ **Minor revision in model for modern pytorch usage**

+  * ✅ To ensure compatibility with modern PyTorch (≥1.10), I modified parts of the model's traced forward() function that relied on legacy or deprecated behavior

 ---